NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 Follow PyNEMO recipe for Lighthouse Reef: ``http://pynemo.readthedocs.io/en/latest/examples.html#example-2-lighthouse-reef`` Follow PyNEMO recipe for Lighthouse Reef: ``http://nemo-reloc.readthedocs.io/en/latest/SEAsia.html`` Follow PyNEMO recipe for LBay on ARCHER (not complete because PyNEMO java issue): ``http://nemo-reloc.readthedocs.io/en/latest/LBay.html``.
-(Perhaps this note is superceded by this one).
+(Perhaps this other note is superceded by this present one, though the other note includes information of using PyNEMO with different data sources).

 :note: